Karp Zheleznikov

 Karp Afanasyevich Zheleznikov (Карп Афанасьевич Железников; 13 October 1895 – 16 January 1957) was a Soviet Army major general who held division command during World War II.
+He is the father of the writer Vladimir Zheleznikov.

 Early life, World War I, and Russian Civil War

 A Belarusian, Karp Afanasyevich Zheleznikov was born on 13 October 1895 in Orsha, Mogilev Governorate.
 During World War I he was conscripted into the Imperial Russian Army in May 1915 after graduating from a higher primary school in Orsha.
 Zheleznikov was sent to serve in the 73rd Reserve Infantry Battalion at Baranovichi as a private.
 In late June he was sent to the Western Front and joined the 224th Yukhnov Infantry Regiment.
 Due to being relatively well educated, Zheleznikov was sent to the 2nd Moscow School of Praporshchiks and after graduation as a warrant officer (praporshchik) on 1 May 1916 was appointed a junior officer in the 217th Reserve Infantry Regiment.
 During the February Revolution Zheleznikov was serving with the 37th Infantry Regiment at Yelnya, and during the October Revolution was with the 303rd Reserve Infantry Regiment at Zhizdra.
 With these units, he served as a platoon and company commander, and was promoted to podporuchik.
 In March 1918 Zheleznikov was appointed by the regimental committee to work as a member of a liquidation commission.
 After the disbandment of the regiment and demobilization, he lived in Zhizdra for a month, then returned to Orsha.
 In late May he was directed by the Orsha labor exchange to service in the Orshansky Uyezd Militsiya department.

 Zheleznikov was mobilized into the Red Army during the Russian Civil War on 4 August 1918 and appointed assistant chief of the commandant section of the Orshansky Uyezd Military Commissariat.
 From March 1919 he served as military instructor of the Lioznensky Military Commissariat of the Vitebsk Governorate, and from July commanded a platoon and company of the 25th Rifle Regiment.
 With the regiment, he fought on the Southwestern Front against the Armed Forces of South Russia in battles in the area of Rossosh, Russkiye Brody, Livny, and Novosil.
 In late October 1919 he became seriously ill and was hospitalized until January 1920.

 After recovering, Zheleznikov was appointed to the 58th Separate Battalion of the 1st Rifle Brigade of the Smolensk sector, where he served as a company commander and battalion adjutant.
 From October 1920 he was assistant commander of the 15th Separate Battalion of the brigade.
 With these battalions, he fought in the Polish–Soviet War on the Western Front between July and November 1920 in the areas of Volkovysk, Gorodishche, Glubokoye, Negoreloe, and Stolbtsy in Minsk Governorate, and Rakov, Rodoshkovichi, and others in Vilna Governorate.
 In November he fought against the forces of Stanisław Bułak-Bałachowicz in Ovruchsky Uyezd of Volyn Governate.
 Between December 1920 and January 1921 he was hospitalized at the 142nd Evacuation Point, then worked as an instructor in the 1st Company Sector of the Territorial Forces of the Orshansky Uyezd Military Commissariat.